 The economic landscape in the Catawba Region continues a transformation that began three decades ago with the beginning of the decline of the textile industry.
 While manufacturing continues to be a major employer in the region, the impact of a global economy is reshaping economic expansion in the future.
-The days of low-skilled, labor intensive manufacturing are largely over as that type of industry has moved offshore.
+The days of low-skilled, labor intensive manufacturing are largely over as that type of industry has moved offshore or technology has automated processes and production.
 What remains is a growing manufacturing base that is greatly automated and requires a technically trained, highly skilled workforce.
-While large scale manufacturing operations continue to locate nationally, much of the new manufacturing is anticipated to be smaller entrepreneurial firms that will require a computer literate, technically trained workforce, along with access to capital.
+While large scale manufacturing operations continue to locate regionally, much of the new manufacturing is anticipated to be smaller entrepreneurial firms that will require a computer literate, technically trained workforce, along with access to capital.
 Other sectors that will drive where future economic expansion takes place include major distribution facilities, information-based support technologies and marketing services, and research and development facilities.